annalysao/Map-Animation/README.md

 5. Click on the 'Show stops between MIT and Harvard' button to start the bus marker movement.

 ### Roadmap of future improvements:
--Change the marker icon and create a custom marker for the individual bus stops.
+*Change the marker icon and create a custom marker for the individual bus stops.
--As the bus marker moves to each bus stop, a new marker will be left at the bus stop location that displays the stops' name, route number, and link to the bus schedule for that stop.
+*As the bus marker moves to each bus stop, a new marker will be left at the bus stop location that displays the stops' name, route number, and link to the bus schedule for that stop.

 ### License information:
 MIT license